 - 25. A college student received an invitation to attend the wedding of a close friend who lives across the country.
 The student is afraid of flying.
 Which type of therapy would be most helpful for this patient?

 - a.
 Psychoanalysis

 - b.
-Milieu therapy
+Aversion therapy

 - c.
+Systematic desensitization

-Systematic desensitization - d.
+- d.
 Short-term dynamic therapy

 Systematic desensitization is a type of therapy aimed at extinguishing a specific behavior, such as the fear of flying.
 Psychoanalysis and short-term dynamic therapy seek to uncover conflicts.
-Milieu therapy involves environmental factors.
+Aversion therapy involves use of a noxious stimulus, punishment, and avoidance.